Exclusive: Snapchat weighs what was once unthinkable - permanent snaps

 Snap is carefully weighing the privacy, technical and legal considerations of revealing user identities on public posts, said the person familiar with Snap's plans.

-Only Snapchat photo and video content shared publicly by users would be affected and users have the option of deleting those stories, said the person.
+Only Snapchat photo and video content shared to "Our Story", which shares the snaps publicly to a wider audience and not just a user's friends, would be affected and users would still have the option of deleting those stories, said the person.

 Snap has already extended the shelf life of public stories, but making them last even longer or revealing more about the users who create them would be a further departure from Snapchat's hallmark features.